Back To Programme

 Unit Code: MLS707

-Prerequisite: Pass in the BMLS Year 2
+Prerequisite: Pass all BMLS Year 1 & 2 courses

 Prerequisite Sentence: N/A